gwendalminguy/holbertonschool-higher_level_programming/restful-api/task_01_http.md

 - 4XX Client Error

-	- 400 Bad Reaquest: the request is invalid
+	- 400 Bad Request: the request is invalid
 	- 401 Unauthorized: the request is valid and understood but the client is unauthenticated
 	- 403 Forbidden: the request is valid and understood but refused by the server
 	- 404 Not Found: the requested ressource could not be found
-	- 408 Reaquest Timeout: the server timed out waiting for the client request
+	- 408 Request Timeout: the server timed out waiting for the client request

 - 5XX Server Error